Asem-Emad/Library-System-C/README.md

 # Library-System-C
-A small library system with C language using text files as DB of our system, and it was my first ever project.
+A small library system with C language using text files as DB of our system.
+It was my first ever project ever.